 Hi!
 I'm Zee, like the letter.

-Harnessing a diverse background in media and magazine publishing, as well as a specialized journalism degree earned from the University of Florida, he’s built a career in demystifying what it means to be “healthy” in today’s culture—specifically with modern American women in mind.
+Harnessing a diverse background in media and magazine publishing, as well as a bespoke journalism degree earned from the University of Florida, Zee first distinguished himself as an editor working to demystify what it means to be "healthy" in today's world—specifically with modern American women in mind.